Overview

 Write-Through

-A method where data is written to the cache and main memory simultaneously.
+A method where data is written to both the cache and main memory simultaneously.
 Write operations occur on both the cache and main memory.
-This approach makes it easier to maintain data consistency but may introduce write latency.
+It is easier to maintain data consistency, but there may be delays in writing.

 Write-Back

-A method where data is first written to the cache and retained there until it is eventually written to main memory.
-Write operations occur only on the cache, and writes to main memory happen as needed.
-This approach can hide write latency but requires measures to maintain data consistency.
+A method where data is held in the cache after being written, and is only written to main memory later.
+Write operations occur only in the cache, and writing to main memory happens as needed.
+This can hide write delays, but requires measures to maintain data consistency.

 Write-Around

 A method where data is written directly to main memory, bypassing the cache.
 This reduces the write load on the cache.
-The cache is used only for read operations in this pattern.
+The cache is used only for reading.